Silverborn: The Mystery of Morrigan Crow (Nevermoor 4) | Jessica Townsend

 This event will be opened by former premier Lara Giddings.
 Andrew will be in conversation with Rosie Crumpton-Crook, President of the Sue Neill-Fraser Support Group.
 Sue Neill-Fraser herself is also expected to be in attendance.

-Fullers Bookshop, 131 Collins Street, Hobart, TAS 7000 It was as if the present and…
+Fullers Bookshop, 131 Collins Street, Hobart, TAS 7000 In the early nineteenth century, amidst public…